ramezrafla/redis-oplog/README.md

 ## Ideas for future improvements
 - Create LUA script for Redis to hold recent history of changes to get around rare race-conditions
 - Support external redis publisher -- not ready yet for that.
 I kept the options there but a few things were removed which would break it.
 Contact me if you need help or are interested in PR
+- Create formal Meteor package if there is interest by the community

 ## Installation